theseanco/sjt-web-2/notes/notes.md

 ```

 What we want to do is map the SJT values onto something like a scale/arpeggio and have it be iterated over.

+// September 10 - First refactoring

+Export all of bonsai_square_events as a function?